kalicout/BioMol-Project-Group2/README.md

 # so we can download particular files from the github repo.
 npm install -g github-files-fetcher

+# If we don't have npm package manager and retry:
+sudo apt install npm

 # Download contig sequence from repo
 fetcher --url= "[https://github.com/kalicout/BioMol-Project-Group2.git/blob/main/Group2_contig_15842_16020.fa"
 ```

 ### PROJECT

 D. PROJECT DESCRIPTION
 The main objective of the project is to annotate the genes included in the contig and to functionally characterize the predicted proteins.
 For instance, you could use ab-initio tools to obtain a first prediction, identify the putative proteins using blast search and use homology-based tools with the annotations of a closely related species.
 Later you could functionally characterize your proteins.
 You should discuss the performance of the different methods.
 Can you guess to which species does your contig correspond?